risc0/risc0/examples/factors/README.md

 ```

 You can confirm your work with `cargo run --release` — the program still won't do anything, but it should compile and run successfully.
-You will get a warning about `from_slice` being unused; this function is needed when reading the journal, but the guest hasn't written to it yet, so the host can't read from it yet.
+You will get a warning about `from_slice` being unused; this function is needed when reading the [journal], but the guest hasn't written to it yet, so the host can't read from it yet.

 ## Step 4 (Guest): Multiply two values and commit their result

-Now it's time to start writing guest code.
+Now it's time to start writing guest code, located in `methods/guest/src/main.rs`.
 This is the portion of the code that will be proven.

-Open the main guest program file `methods/guest/src/main.rs`.
-In its final form, we'll tell the guest to read the values of `a` and `b` from the host and multiply them together.
+For this project, we'll tell the guest to read the values of `a` and `b` from the host and multiply them together.
-We'll then publicly commit their product to the `receipt` portion of the `journal`.
+We'll then publicly commit their product to the [journal] portion of the [receipt].

 Here is the complete guest program.
 We'll break this down step by step below: